vree-sdk/documentation/docs/object-synchronization.md

 # Object Synchronization

 The VRee SDK for Unity allows developers to easily synchronize data using the provided synchronization system.
 The synchronization system automatically synchronizes when the data has changed and bundles the information to optimize the network traffic.
+Object synchronizers only work on objects that are in the scene on startup, instantiated objects will not be synchronized.

 By default, two synchronizers are included:

 - `TransformSynchronizer` - synchronizes the position, rotation and scale of the Unity Transform component.
 - `EnabledStateSynchronizer` - synchronizes the enabled state of the GameObject.

-# Using synchronizers
+## Using synchronizers

 To synchronize an object, simply add the `SynchronizedObject` component to a GameObject.
 This component marks the GameObject as synchronized and gives it a unique Id.
 On this component, the rate at which the data should be synchronized can be defined.
 By default, the synchronization rate is set to synchronize every frame (0).